-Service Coordinators are required to complete the Journey through Early Intervention in Alabama-Level I training and the Journey Level II" training.
-This training can only be taken after a Service Coordinator has worked in the position for at least 60 days.
-This training, however, must be completed by the sixth month of employment (unless prior approval for an extended timeline is obtained from the AEIS state office).
-A Service Coordinator mentor must be assigned by the program to work with the new Service Coordinator (if a mentor is not available within the program, the AEIS Mentor Coordinators is available to help locate someone).
+Service Coordinators are required to complete the Journey I and the Journey II training.
+The Journey I training can only be taken after a Service Coordinator has worked in the position for at least 60 days.
+However, Journey I and Journey must be completed by the sixth month of employment (unless prior approval for an extended timeline is obtained from the AEIS state office).
+A Service Coordinator mentor must be assigned by the program to work with the new Service Coordinator (if a mentor is not available within the program, the AEIS Mentor Coordinator is available to help locate someone).
 The mentorship must be in place for at least the first 3 months of employment and the Service Coordinator handbook will be given to the new Service Coordinator as a guide.

-Service Coordinators will be required to complete the Child Outcome Summary Knowledge Checklist (COS-KC) within 1 year of employment in AEIS following their participation in Journey I. For those not passing the knowledge check after two attempts, follow-up training will be required, and additional knowledge checks performed.
+Service Coordinators will be required to complete the Child Outcome Summary Knowledge Checklist (COS-KC) within 3 months of their participation in Journey I. For those who do not pass the knowledge check after two attempts, follow-up training will be required, and additional knowledge checks performed.
 Further actions and TA will be required for ongoing issues.